redhat-cop/automate-tower-ha-dr/DISASTER-RECOVERY.md

 1.

 Clone this repository.
-In its current state is has the online Ansible Tower 3.2.5 installer inside.
+In its current state is has the online Ansible Tower 3.3.1 installer inside.

 ```
 git clone ssh://git@gitlab.consulting.redhat.com:2222/towerrescue/ansible_tower_setup.git
 ```

 If you want to pull in the latest installer you should just overwrite the existing Tower installer files by executing something like.
+The toolkit does not modify any of the base installer playbooks or scripts.

 ```
 #download latest tower installer